 Most tumours are known to undergo constant cycles of selection via immune effector cells.
 One pathway via which immune effector cells kill target cells is extrinsic apoptosis induction via ligand/receptor binding of Tumor necrosis factor (TNF)- and TNF-receptor (TNFR) superfamily (SF) members (Karstedt et al., 2017).
 Yet, given the fast kinetics and efficiency by which extrinsic apoptosis can eliminate targeted cells, it is not surprising that tumours frequently develop escape mechanisms against extrinsic apoptosis.
 In KRAS-driven PDAC, we previously found that extrinsic apoptosis is disabled (Karstedt et al., 2015).
 Interestingly, Ferroptosis is a recently discovered type of regulated necrosis which, unlike apoptosis, is independent of caspase.
 Instead, ferroptotic cells die following iron-dependent lipid peroxidation, a process which is antagonised by glutathione peroxidase 4 (GPX4), by the cystine/glutamate antiporter xCT (SLC7A11) and ferroptosis suppressor protein 1 (FSP1) (reviewed in Bebber et al. under review).
 Importantly, tumour cells escaping other forms of regulated cell death maintain or acquire sensitivity to ferroptosis (Thomas*, Bebber* et al. in preparation).
 As part of this project, it will be tested whether KRAS-mutated PDAC which is resistant to extrinsic apoptosis can respond to ferroptosis-inducing therapy (FIT).
 Findings made unbiased studies will be validated mechanistically and tested in genetically engineered mouse models for PDAC.

-Department of Translational Genomics
+Department for Translational Genomics

-Principal Investigator - A 06show more…
+CMMC - Principal Investigator - A 06show more…